tarndt/sema/README.md

 ### Other Notes

-The Condition-based implemenation is newer, lower-level, (aka. more bug prone), but seems to be faster.
+While the default implementation is channel-based, the Condition-based implemenation is newer, lower-level, (aka. more bug prone), but seems to be faster.
 As always benchmark on your own hardware to confirm.

 Basic unit-tests and benches are provided.